-To minimize food safety risks associated with microbial pathogens, VOF recommends that vegetables that have visible soil or organic matter residues on their surface be thoroughly washed before sale.
-Washing should be done with water that contains no detectable generic E.coli.
+If producers rinse or wash their crops after harvest, washing should be done with water that contains no detectable generic E.coli.
 Washing with water verified to this standard appears to be the simplest way to minimize food safety risks on fresh fruits and vegetables.
 Producers are required to provide evidence that the farm's wash water meets this standard.
 VOF will verify that all wash water not from municipal sources is tested every 2 years to ensure no detectable generic E.coli.
 Farmers will be required to show documentation that wash water meets this standard.
 Do not use water that has tested positive for generic E.coli.
 If water tests positive please inform the VOF office immediately and the Review Committee may review each case on an individual basis.
 If water tests positive, follow guidelines as recommended by the Vermont Department of Health.

 The difficulty and cost of testing for all possible contaminants requires that common sense be used in monitoring the quality of water for crop irrigation and/or post-harvest washing.
 It cannot be assumed that water is free of prohibited materials.
 Organic farmers must make reasonable efforts to ensure the quality of irrigation and wash water.
 If a water source is suspected of a contaminant, the Review Committee may require additional testing.